 - Avoid extreme exercises for the next 24 to 48 hours post-treatment in order to avoid irritation from the sweating.

-- Tight clothing must be avoid.
+- Tight clothing must be avoided.

 Following all the skin care protective measures even after the treatment is necessary as these would promote fast healing of the skin and maintain the efficiency and effectiveness of the hair removal program.